p42ai/js-assistant/README.md

-JavaScript Refactoring (P42) for VS Code adds **19 automated refactorings for modernizing and simplifying your JavaScript and TypeScript** code.
-The refactorings can be run on editor suggestions or as a codemod on all files in a folder.
+JavaScript Refactoring (P42) for VS Code adds **20 automated refactorings for modernizing and simplifying your JavaScript and TypeScript** code:

+- Inline Const: Inline the value of a const declaration into its references and remove the declaration.
+- Shorten default value assignments with nullish coalescing operator
+- Combine nested if-statements into single if statement with '&&' condition
+- Combine nested single `if` inside `else` into `else if`
+- Convert default value assignments to parameter default values
+- Collapse object properties into shorthand notation
+- Expand shorthand property notation
+- Convert check of first string character to 'String.startsWith()'
+- Convert check of last string character to 'String.endsWith()'
+- Convert indexed for loop to for..of loop
+- Convert check for null and undefined into '== null' comparison
+- Combine return statements into a single return with a conditional expression
+- Split combined variable declaration into separate declarations
+- Convert to optional chain expressions
+- Convert '.apply()' call to use spread operator (...)
+- Convert 'var' variable declarations that can be block scoped to let and const
+- Convert functions to arrow functions
+- Convert string concatenation to template literals
+- Flip if-else statement
+- Flip ternary expression

+The refactorings are available in the refactoring context menu, as editor suggestions, and as folder bulk refactorings (see below).

+For updates on P42 JavaScript Refactoring, follow us on [Twitter](https://twitter.com/P42Software) or [LinkedIn](https://www.linkedin.com/company/p42-software).

 # Overview